neithere/dark/doc/storage.rst

     >>> json.dump(storage.data, file_out)

 There may be some quirks with changing the already indexed data.
-For example, instances of :class:`~datashaping.query.Query` fetch data once and then cache the results until are destroyed themselves.
+For example, instances of :class:`~dark.query.Query` fetch data once and then cache the results until are destroyed themselves.
 This means that already executed queries will *not* be updated even if you empty the whole storage.